SecuringTheStack/tutorials/.github/ISSUE_TEMPLATE.md

         1. This might be prepopulated for you
     2. For the issue's `title`, please enter a concise version of your question
+5. Feel like this is the incorrect place for your question?
+    1. Talk to a human: <https://sts.tools/live-support>
 # Question Area

 Why is StS so amazing? ;)